 During the night, while the woman and her husband were sleeping, a white light and melodious sounds came from the chest where the woman had hidden the host.

 Frightened, the husband asked her wife what was going on.
-She decided to tell the whole story and, afterwards, both knelt in front of the chest and prayed until sunrise.
+She decided to tell him the whole story and, afterwards, both knelt in front of the chest and prayed until sunrise.
 In the morning, they told the priest of Santo Estêvão church the amazing event they witnessed the night before.

 The priest then wanted to tell everyone in his parish about this miracle and so the bells tolled for a long time.